neilge/neilge.github.io/source/_posts/english.md

 3. **incorporate**: take in or contain (something) as part of a whole; include.
 4. **aside**: a remark that is not directly related to the main topic of discussion.
 5. **deliberate**: done consciously and intentionally.
+6. **caveat**: a warning or proviso of specific stipulation, condition or limitation

 <!-- more -->